Ananym/welcome-to-nexus/combat/hunting.md

 This is intended to be a bare minimum guide to each path in group play.

+?> **Opinion Alert:**
+NexusTK is a deeply social game.
+Modern MMO players will be used to trying to do as much solo as possible, and will be reluctant to putting effort into finding hunting partners.
+This will not serve you in NTK - not only is playing NTK alone incredibly dull, it's also meaningfully slower than playing with others.
+I massively encourage you to embrace what the game was made for and put a lot of effort into finding others to group with at every possible opportunity.

 ## Warrior

 - Always cast Backstab and Flank, and try to position yourself to hit multiple enemies.